Key stage 1 tests: how to use access arrangements

 Making modifications to the test papers

 Schools can make their own modifications to test papers where necessary, such as photocopying the papers onto coloured paper, enhancing diagrams and enlarging text.
-Alternatively schools can use the downloadable versions of the tests, which will be available from NCA tools, to make any necessary modifications.

 Modified test papers